cull-os/carcass/auxvec/README.md

 [this document](https://refspecs.linuxfoundation.org/ELF/zSeries/lzsabi0_zSeries/x895.html).

 These keys are widely defined using macros in C and are prefixed using `AT_`.
-However, this crate uses `aux::VectorKey::<type-here>` instead and doesn't define the enumerations using the C naming style. `AT_PAGESZ` vs `aux::VectorKey::PageSize`, for example.
+However, this crate uses `auxvec::VectorKey::<type-here>` instead and doesn't define the enumerations using the C naming style. `AT_PAGESZ` vs `auxvec::VectorKey::PageSize`, for example.

 TODO: write rest of the README and finish documenting `mod.rs`.